MugeniAI05/MugeniAI05.github.io/_posts/2025-09-10-fraud-detection-using-bigquery-ml.md

 # Feature Engineering <a name="feature-engineering"></a>

-We engineered the following additional features in SQL:
+I engineered the following additional features in SQL:

 - `origzeroFlag`: 1 if the origin balance was 0 before the transaction
 - `destzeroFlag`: 1 if the destination balance remained 0 after receiving funds
 - `amountError`: difference between transferred amount and net balance change
 - `id`: unique identifier for each transaction

-We also **undersampled** 90% of non-fraud transactions to address class imbalance and created separate training and test tables using:
+I also **undersampled** 90% of non-fraud transactions to address class imbalance and created separate training and test tables using:

 ```sql
 CREATE OR REPLACE TABLE finance.fraud_data_test AS